Als u graag op de hoogte blijft van de activiteiten van het INBO, nodigen we u uit om u te abonneren op een of meerdere van onze nieuwsbrieven.

 Given the interconnectedness of our modern world, it is important that we work together, across borders, to develop ways of preventingand managing IAS.
 The EU Regulation 1143/2014 on Invasive Alien Species obliges all EU member states to take steps towards managing and preventing the spread of invasive alien species.

-The RAPID Life Project (Reducing and Preventing IAS Dispersal) and the Belgian Forum on Invasive Species (BFIS) are co-organising an event in Brussels to facilitate the exchange of information on IAS prevention and management between stakeholders in different European countries.
-The event will look at the ways in which the EU Regulation 1143/2014 on Invasive Alien Species is being implemented in different EU member states, and will bring together EU Life Projects working on IAS in different European countries in order to share information and encourage collaboration.
+The RAPID Life Project (Reducing and Preventing IAS Dispersal) and the Belgian Forum on Invasive Species (BFIS) together organized an event in Brussels to facilitate the exchange of information on IAS prevention and management between stakeholders in different European countries.
+The event looked at the ways in which the EU Regulation 1143/2014 on Invasive Alien Species is being implemented in different EU member states, and brought together EU Life Projects working on IAS in different European countries in order to share information and encourage collaboration.

 Date: 18 December 2019